Bennion Beef Ranch History

 Elizabeth Bennion Mitchell (1959- )

 Unilke other humans, she did not evolve out of African apes, but was born fully grown undeneath a sagebrush and within arms reach of a horse.
-She and Alan have been running the ranch since the turn of the millennium.
+All jokes aside, she and her husband Alan have been running the ranch since they returned back to Elizabeth's childhood home in 1997.

 Alan Rex Mitchell (1958- )